jkbelcher/AudioStemsPlugin/README.md

 - Confirm the package is installed under Left Pane -> Content.
 - You may need to check the box next to the plugin to enable it.
-- After enabling the plugin, Chromatik may need to be restarted before the top-level UI component is visible.
+- After enabling the plugin, restart Chromatik.
-- When it is working the Audio Stems component will be visible under Left Pane -> Global, below the AUDIO section.
+- After Chromatik restarts, the AUDIO STEMS ui section should be visible under Left Pane -> Global, below the AUDIO section.